prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **My beacon node is taking a long time to sync.
 Is there any way I can speed it up?**
 Yes - you can use [checkpoint sync](https://docs.prylabs.network/docs/prysm-usage/checkpoint-sync) to start your beacon node's synchronization from a checkpoint rather than from genesis.

+**My attestations are working, but proposals aren’t.
+Why not?**
+This is usually an indication that your validator isn't able to communicate with your beacon node, or your beacon node isn't able to connect to your execution node.
+(TODO)

+**How long does it take for my validator node to be selected to propose a new block?**
+It can take up to a week.

+**Can I run a full node and validator client on a Raspberry Pi?**
+TODO

 ## Next steps